oracle/oci-secrets-store-csi-driver-provider/GettingStarted.md

 ### Instance Principal
 Instance principal would work only on OKE cluster.
 Access should be granted using Access Policies(See [Access Policies](#access-polices) section).

+<a name="auth-workload-identity"></a>
+### Workload Identity
+Workload Identity works only in OKE Enhanced clusters.

+Access should be granted using Access Policies(See [Access Policies for Workloads](#access-policies-workloads) section).

+Workload Identity uses a Resource Principal auth, which requires settings a couple of ENV variables on the provider pod, including the region where the cluster is deployed.
+To achieve this, make sure to specify the `provider.oci.auth.types.workload.resourcePrincipalVersion=<version>` and `provider.oci.auth.types.workload.resourcePrincipalRegion=<region>` parameters in the `values.yaml` for the Helm chart deployment, or as inline parameters.

 <a name="access-policies"></a>
 ### Access Policies
 Access to the vault and secrets should be explicity granted using Policies in case of Instance principal authencation or other users(non owner of vault) or groups of tenancy in case of user principal authentication.